Jontruiz1/CircleGuy2.0/README.md

 ## CircleGuy2

 A recreation of a 2D wave based shooter that was made for a 2D game design class.
-Made using Godot's GML 4.0.
+Made using Godot 4.0 and GDScript
 ## Download instructions(Only works for Windows right now):

 1. Download the release .zip file